gowalla-archive/chronologic/README.md

 TODO
 ----
+- split project into chronologic-client and chronologic-server?
+- add thin dependency?
 - server should catch exceptions and return error codes
 - privacy: does a checkin get published to the spot feed even if the user is private? if I look at a spot feed, shouldn't I see my private friends?
   - perhaps the event should have a private ('subscribers only') flag, so it can be excluded from results if there's not a subscription between the requester and the event creator